chaincodelabs/research-site/research-intro.md

 # Further resources

-Here we list some of the resources that Bitcoin development discussion centers around.
+Here we list some of the resources central to Bitcoin development discussions.

 * [Bitcoin Optech](https://bitcoinops.org/) issues a newsletter explaining recent changes in Bitcoin-related open-source software and offers a glossary of Bitcoin technical topics.
-* [Bitcoin-dev mailing list](https://lists.linuxfoundation.org/mailman/listinfo/bitcoin-dev) hosts current discussions about the development of Bitcoin.
+* [Bitcoin-dev mailing list](https://lists.linuxfoundation.org/mailman/listinfo/bitcoin-dev) hosts discussions about the development of Bitcoin.
 A separate list ([lightning-dev](https://lists.linuxfoundation.org/mailman/listinfo/lightning-dev)) exists for Lightning Network discussions.
-* [Bitcoin Transcripts](https://btctranscripts.com/) hosts an archive of transcripts from Bitcoin-related conference talks.
+* [Bitcoin Transcripts](https://btctranscripts.com/) is an archive of transcripts from Bitcoin-related conference talks.
 * [Bitcoin StackExchange](https://bitcoin.stackexchange.com/) is a Bitcoin-focused Q&A website.
 * [Bitcoin Problems](https://bitcoinproblems.org/) provides context for some of the Bitcoin- and Lightning-related research problems.
-* [Bitcoin Core PR Review Club](https://bitcoincore.reviews/) is a weekly meeting to discuss a proposed change (a _pull request_, or PR for short) into Bitcoin Core.
+* [Bitcoin Core PR Review Club](https://bitcoincore.reviews/) is a weekly meeting to discuss a proposed change (a _pull request_, or PR) into Bitcoin Core.

 Bitcoin-related technical conferences are another important discussion platform.
 Many publish videos of talks online.
 Examples include: